Kalangba: History

-Present day Kalangba is a merger of three prehistoric settlements - Macigolo on the north east, Mandagai on the south east and Makambi on the west.
-The Sesays, The Kargbos, The Fornahs and The Koromas had lived in those settlements.
-It was in the era of the Trans Sahara Trade but up to the end of the Trade in the 17th century, Kalangba was unknown because the Trade in its real time never effectively reached that part of Sierra Leone.
+Present-day Kalangba is a merger of three prehistoric settlements – Macigolo to the northeast, Mandagai to the southeast and Makambi to the west.
+The Sesays, the Kargbos, the Fornahs and the Koromas lived in those settlements in the era of Trans-Saharan trade; up to the end of the trade in the 17th century, Kalangba was unknown because the trade in its real time never effectively reached that part of Sierra Leone.

-Between the 15th and 18th centuries, there were intertribal conflicts all across West Africa from the Sahel to the coast lines.
-Much of that was felt in Kalangba with the arrival of a splinter group of the Manes from Mandimansa (Present day Mali) who invaded Sierra Leone in the 16th century led by the great grandfather of the Kamaras, Pa Tegbehun.
+Between the 15th and 18th centuries, there were intertribal conflicts all across West Africa from the Sahel to the coastlines.
+Much of the conflict was felt in Kalangba with the arrival of a splinter group of the Manes from Mandimansa (present-day Mali) who invaded Sierra Leone in the 16th century led by the great-grandfather of the Kamaras, Pa Tegbehun.
 Pa Tegbehun, known in Ngowahun as the great warrior, established his control over the three settlements in the first half of the 19th century from Gbangbawahun on the south side of Kalangba.
-At that time the expansion of the British Colony into the protectorate areas of Sierra Leone had just begun.
-However, Colonial relationship with Kalangba was actually felt during the era of Pa Tegbehun's successor, Yangi Saio, better known as Kandeh Saio II.
+At that time, the expansion of the British colony into the protectorate areas of Sierra Leone had just begun.
+However, colonial relationship with Kalangba was actually felt during the era of Pa Tegbehun's successor, Yangi Saio, better known as Kandeh Saio II.

 Yangi Saio came to power during the spread of Islam in West Africa.
-It was during the time of Yangi Saio the great Muslim cleric and prominent business man, Pa Alhaji Saccoh, arrived.
+It was during the time of Yangi Saio that the great Muslim cleric and prominent businessman Pa Alhaji Saccoh arrived.
 It was also during the time of Yangi Saio the three settlements were merged.
 The American missionaries from Oklahoma who had been in Sierra Leone since the late 1800s also came to Kalangba during that period.

-Between the era of Yangi Saio and Kandeh Saio III, power shifted to Gbendembu for a while within the context of amalgamation of two chiefdoms; namely, Gbendembu Chiefdom and Ngowahun Chiefdom.
+Between the era of Yangi Saio and Kandeh Saio III, power shifted to Gbendembu for a while within the context of amalgamation of two chiefdoms, namely Gbendembu Chiefdom and Ngowahun Chiefdom.
 By the time Kandeh Saio III came to power, Kalangba had grown into a multicultural settlement.
-There were the Lokos, the Mandingoes, the Susu, the Fula, the Wolof, etc. The multiculturalism and increase in population was sped with the construction of road between Makeni and Kamakwei and establishment of the ferry system on the Mabole River in the early 20th century.
+There were the Lokos, the Mandingoes, the Susu, the Fula, the Wolof, etc. The multiculturalism and increase in population was sped up with road construction between Makeni and Kamakwei and establishment of the ferry system on the Mabole River in the early 20th century.